allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Login to ePEX from your mobile device.

-2. Open the downloaded and graded Gradesheets on you device.
+2. Open the downloaded and graded Grade sheets on you device.

 3. Upload individual or multiple BOI\(s\).